Medically reviewed by Amy Gorin, MS, RDN

 Grapeseed oil has a neutral flavor and a medium-high heat smoke point—helpful when stir-frying or roasting.
 Per Tablespoon, it offers more polyunsaturated fats, 9.5 grams, than many other oils.

-And instead of spreading butter on bread, use mashed avocado.
+Instead of spreading butter on bread all the time, substitute in mashed avocado.
 A quarter of an avocado has almost 6 grams of mono- and polyunsaturated fat.

 Swap out steak or pork for salmon or edamame.

 About 100 calories gets you a cookie or half a brownie.
-But for the same calorie count, you can have a small handful of walnuts.
-These nuts offer about 7 grams of polyunsaturated fat per 2 Tablespoons.
+But for the same calorie count, you can have a small handful of almonds.
+These nuts offer about 9 grams of monounsaturated fat per ounce.

 Plus, nuts are good for you in so many ways.
 They're a good source of fiber and are a small but mighty bite perfect for on-the-go snacking.
 How else can you use nuts?